apache/jackrabbit-oak/oak-run/README.md

 =======

-The garbage mode can the used to identify blob garbage still referenced by documents in a MongoMK repository.
+The garbage mode can the used to identify blob garbage still referenced by documents in a DocumentMK repository.
 It can be invoked like this:

     $ java -jar oak-run-*.jar garbage [options] mongodb://host:port/database

+(or, for RDBMK instances, use "jdbc:...").

 The following recovery options (with default values) are currently supported:

-    --clusterId         - MongoMK clusterId (default: 0 -> automatic)
+    --clusterId         - DocumentMK clusterId (default: 0 -> automatic)

 The tool will scan the store for documents with blob references and print a report with the top 100 documents with blob references considered garbage.
 The